 Did you know you could take the ConCert early?

-In addition to allowing us to take the ConCert up to 5 years early, in 2019, ABEM began to offer the ConCert twice per year.
-Once in the spring and once in the fall.
-I do not see any inherent advantage to this, other than the flexibility it provides, and one exam date may fit your lifestyle better then the other.
+In addition to allowing us to take the ConCert up to 5 years early, in 2019, ABEM began to offer the ConCert twice per year: once in the spring and once in the fall.
+I do not see any inherent advantage to this, other than the flexibility it provides, and one exam date may fit your lifestyle better than the other.

 Who shouldn’t take the ConCert early?

 If your certification expires in 2023 or later, it is likely that you’ll have the option to take the alternative ConCert, otherwise known as the MyEMCert.
 And I think this is a very reasonable option for maintenance of certification.
 While I believe we’ll spend more time doing the required work than for the traditional ConCert, I suspect it’ll be more engaging and provide a broader scope of useful knowledge.